Flambrew/ToastMusic/README.md

 ### So here's the premise:

-Mr. Yeago made that awful mistake that English teachers do, which is assigning me to write poetry.
+Mr. Yeago made that same awful mistake that all English teachers make at some point in their lives, which is assigning me to write poetry.
 I have only one muse, and that is toast.

 ### These were the results: